ultimike/bluecollargit/README.md

-# DrualEasy Spring 2018 - Markdown Edition
+# DrupalEasy Fall 2018 - Markdown Edition
 Welcome to the DrupalEasy class, you can sign up for classes at --
 [DrupalEasy.com](https://www.drupaleasy.com/)
 ##### Older changes

+> Greetings from Fall 2018!
+May *Drupal prowess* be with you.

 > Hi from Adrian83!
 This is the fall 2017 DrupalEasy DCO class.
 Enjoy your day.
 Say hi to the next person.

 > This is a test repository for the DrupalEasy Drupal Career Online and BlueCollarGit workshops.